hg1722/fashionista/README.md

 ### DeepFashion

 The [DeepFashion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/AttributePrediction.html) dataset contains 289,222 clothing images, annotated with with 1,000 clothing attributes across five attribute categories, and 3 clothing categories.
-The images are grouped broadly into directories - , which improves generation stability.
+The images are grouped broadly into directories and which are labeled with generic descriptors, which improves generation stability.
 EXAMPLE,

 ### MNIST Fashion